 It’s a weird trap: because a child is “so smart”, everyone thinks any gaps in their skills are a result of laziness or defiance.

 But as a “smart kid” goes through school, more and more gaps appear.
-They simply can’t already know everything like they did in kindergarten.
-And the earliest gaps are often related to explaining processes which are simply intuitive.
+They simply can’t already know everything as they did in kindergarten.
+And the earliest gaps are often related to explaining processes that are, to them, simply intuitive.
 Communicating our automatic thoughts is a very tricky skill to learn.

-Like my aunt, many talented students need someone to sit with them and literally go step by step, asking (nicely):
+Like my aunt, your students may need someone to sit with them and literally go step by step, asking (nicely):

 - “Wait, what did you do there?”